SicorDev/bootstrap3-mediawiki/README.md

 * **$wgBsTheme**

 	Use `$wgBsTheme = 'themename'` to use one of the included Bootstrap themes from http://bootswatch.com.
 	Set this to the theme you would like to use.
+Note that the darker themes do not work very well with this skin and need to be further tweaked by adding custom CSS styles.

 	To use an other Bootstrap 3 theme, name the file `yourthemename.min.css` and place it in the `bootstrap3-mediawiki/css/bootswatch` folder.
 Then set `$wgBsTheme = 'yourthemename'`.